aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/protect-or-encrypt-a-document/encrypt-a-document/_index.md

 When we have made sure that a document is encrypted, we can try to open this document without a password, which should lead to an exception.

-The following code example demonstrates how to try opening an encrypted document without a password:
+The following code example shows how to try opening an encrypted document without a password:

 {{< highlight cpp >}}
 // Create a document.